The most frequent speech disorder among children.

 - Sloppy pronunciation

-- Disorders in the rhythm of speech and disorders of the tempo.
+- Disorders in the rhythm of speech and conditions of the tempo.

-If you want to know more easily if your child has a problem, pay close attention to the way he pronounces the letters R, C, G, T, S, Z, J, B, D, T, M, N, A, E , OR.
+If you want to know more efficiently if your child has a problem, pay close attention to how he pronounces the letters R, C, G, T, S, Z, J, B, D, T, M, N, A, E, OR.

 These sounds are the most affected by dyslalia.

-If these speech problems do not resolve by the age of 4, consult a speech therapist who will develop a program to correct speech defects that suit the individual characteristics of the child.
+If these speech problems do not resolve by the age of 4, consult a speech therapist who will develop a program to correct speech defects that suit the child’s characteristics.

-The causes of the Dislalia are in most cases of perception and processing of the auditory and visual alterations, as well as disorders of the speech organs (usually in the region of the oral musculature).
+The causes of the Dislalia are, in most cases, perception and processing of the auditory and visual alterations, as well as disorders of the speech organs (usually in the region of the oral musculature).

-Often, however, there are also genetic or related family causes or perhaps the sound is not used in the mother tongue and is unknown to the child.
+Often, however, there are genetic or related family causes, or perhaps the sound is not used in the mother tongue and is unknown to the child.

-Basically, there are two types of Dislalia that can be distinguished: disturbances in the phonetic range and interference in the phonological zone.
+Visalia can be distinguished between disturbances in the phonetic range and interference in the phonological zone.

 Under the phonetic aspect

-Dislalia is the interference in the formation of speech sounds: sounds can not be formed correctly due to the difficulty of articulation at motor level.
+Visalia is the interference in the formation of speech sounds: sounds can not be formed correctly due to the difficulty of articulation at the motor level.

-The most common example of a disorder of this type is Sigmatism (“seseo”), defects of the sounds of the letter S.
+The most common example of a disorder of this type is Sigmatism (“SEO”), defects of the sounds of the letter S.

 The phonological aspect

-However, he sees Dislalia as interruptions in the use of speech sounds: sounds are formed correctly, but are not applied in accordance with systematic norms.
+However, he sees Dislalia as interruptions in speech sounds: sounds are formed correctly but are not applied by systematic norms.

 They are often omitted or replaced by other sounds in the native language, such as / t / of the / k /.

-Classification according to the severity of the dislalia
+Classification according to the severity of the Visalia

-Another classification can be determined by the severity of the dislalia, that is, if a single sound or more are affected:
+Another classification can be determined by the severity of the Visalia, that is if a single sound or more are affected:

-Invariant dislalia : When a certain sound is sometimes correct and other times it is said incorrectly.
+Invariant Visalia: When a particular sound is sometimes correct, it is said incorrectly.

-Incompatible dyslalia : When a sound depends on the position of the sound or the word replaced by different sounds;
+Incompatible dyslalia: When a sound depends on the position of the sound of the word is replaced by different sounds;

-Partial dislalia : When one or two sounds are incorrectly formed, but the language is still easy to understand;
+Partial Visalia: When one or two sounds are incorrectly formed, but the language is still easy to understand;

-Multiple dislalia : When more than two sounds are incorrectly formed, the language is more difficult to understand;
+Multiple Visalia: When more than two sounds are incorrectly formed, the language is more difficult to understand;

-Universal dislalia : When most of the sounds are affected, the language is composed mainly of the vowels (also called “vocal language”), the language is totally unintelligible.
+Universal Visalia: When most of the sounds are affected, the language is composed mainly of the vowels (also called “vocal language”), which are incomprehensible.

-Depending on the type of disorder and cause, it is best to go to a speech specialist or speech therapist to improve the child’s speech.
+Depending on the disorder and cause, it is best to go to a speech specialist or speech therapist to improve the child’s speech.

-The specialist will perform exercises to strengthen the muscles used in the production of sounds.
+The specialist will perform exercises to strengthen the muscles used to produce sounds.
 The objective of these exercises is to improve the articulation of words, breathing, the rhythm of pronunciations, expressions, etc.

-In these therapies, the specialist will apply the necessary exercises through games, so that they are easier to perform, likewise, they are also performed in this way so that the child is happy to learn these new skills.
+In these therapies, the specialist will apply the necessary exercises through games to make them easier to perform.
+Likewise, they are also performed in this way so that the child is happy to learn these new skills.